foreversd/forever-monitor/README.md

     // Basic configuration options
     //
-    'silent': false,            // Silences the output from stdout and stderr in the parent process 'uid': 'your-UID'           // Custom uid for this forever process. (default: autogen) 'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run 'killTree': true            // Kills the entire child process tree on `exit`
+    'silent': false,            // Silences the output from stdout and stderr in the parent process 'uid': 'your-UID',          // Custom uid for this forever process. (default: autogen) 'pidFile': 'path/to/a.pid', // Path to put pid information for the process(es) started 'max': 10,                  // Sets the maximum number of times a given script should run 'killTree': true,           // Kills the entire child process tree on `exit`

     //
     // These options control how quickly forever restarts a child process